amadonavarrete/soc-playbook/playbooks/malicious-link.md

 1. **Restore affected systems from clean backups**
    - Use verified, malware-free backups to restore compromised endpoints.
-   - Validate system integrity and ensure updates are current before reconnecting to the network.
 2. **Re-enable user accounts and access**
    - Once confidence is established that no compromise persists, re-enable any disabled user accounts and confirm multifactor authentication is enforced.
 3. **Validate email system integrity**
-   - Ensure that mail routing, filtering, and security controls are functioning as expected.
    - Conduct a post-incident review of mail flow and delivery settings.
 4. **Conduct post-restoration testing**
    - Run vulnerability scans and endpoint health checks to confirm no residual threats remain and that systems are operating normally.